the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 * `name:` is for including in reference links, it cannot have spaces.
 * The path to the figure will depend on the position of the .md file in the repo (one or two folders away from `website` will give `../` or `../../` respectively).
 * You can choose to include the file extension with your path, or you can use the format `path/filename.*` to allow Jupyter Book to decide which file to use in the case that multiple filetypes with the same name exist.
 Jupyter Book will [choose the one most appropriate to the intended output](https://jupyterbook.org/en/stable/content/figures.html#supported-image-formats).
 This is useful as it means that filetypes can be changed without breaking the pages that use those files.
-* You cannot have line breaks in the alt text, but you can have it in the caption.
+* You cannot have line breaks in the alt text, but you can have them in the caption.
-* Both `:` and `"` have syntactic meaning for Sphinx.
+* Both `:` and `"` have syntactic meanings for Sphinx.
   That means it is important that you do not use these characters in your alt text.